 A public health approach means acknowledging that personal and population health are inextricably linked and that individual-level suicidality occurs within the context of societal structures.
 It means pushing for health equity, maximizing population-level well-being, and preventing many more people from reaching the point where suicide is viewed as the only escape from their pain.
 To illustrate the importance of this approach, consider the lead poisoning crisis in Flint, Michigan.
 Childhood lead exposure is linked to several adverse adulthood outcomes, including worsened mental health.
 It is absolutely necessary that Flint residents receive safe drinking water immediately, along with services to help with the damage that’s been done.
 However, effective prevention initiatives must also identify what allowed the lead poisoning to occur and continue in the first place (e.g., racism, irresponsible politicians) and create safeguards (e.g., policy, structural changes) to stop them from happening again.

-What would systemic suicide prevention initiatives look like?
+What do these types of suicide prevention initiatives look like?
 They would financially empower communities to nourish mental health from the beginning stages of life (e.g., paid parental leave, affordable housing, quality education and health care, fostering community connections).
 These policies would also allocate resources to people and organizations with the multidisciplinary expertise and experience needed to design, implement, and evaluate community-level policy changes that directly target factors that contribute to suicidality: isolation, illness, unemployment, incarceration, adverse childhood events, and homelessness.

 With Flint, the need for a holistic, preventative approach is obvious.
 A system that stops lead from getting into water is the most powerful way to reduce a repeat of human suffering – more so than providing services after the damage has been done (though this is completely necessary as well).
 The same holistic approach must be applied to suicide prevention: help those currently struggling and devote resources to upstream prevention.
 If we want to reverse the trend of increasing rates, save lives, and mitigate suffering, we must treat suicide like a public health crisis.